-Thrombosed veins, which resemble cords, occasionally develop in the area of the breast or around IV sites, and usually resolve without medical or surgical treatment.
-It is important to discuss with Dr. Brown any birth control pills you are taking.
-Certain high estrogen pills may increase your risk of thrombosed veins, personal history of bleeding and clotting problems may also increase your risk of thrombosed veins.
+Thrombosed veins, which resemble cords, occasionally develop in the area or around IV sites, and usually resolve without medical or surgical treatment.
+A personal history of bleeding and clotting problems may also increase your risk of thrombosed veins.

 Allergic Reactions: